carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 ![image](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/blob/master/images/PXL_20211214_165648888.MP.jpg "Thing Plus")
 ## Notes about prewired boards with SD card sockets:
 * I don't think the [Pimoroni Pico VGA Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base) can work with a built in RP2040 SPI controller.
 It looks like RP20040 SPI0 SCK needs to be on GPIO 2, 6, or 18 (pin 4, 9, or 24, respectively), but Pimoroni wired it to GPIO 5 (pin 7).
 SDIO?
 For sure it could work with one bit SDIO, but I don't know about 4-bit.
+It looks like it *can* work, depending on what other functions you need on the board.
-* The [SparkFun RP2040 Thing Plus](https://learn.sparkfun.com/tutorials/rp2040-thing-plus-hookup-guide/hardware-overview) works well, on SPI1.
+* The [SparkFun RP2040 Thing Plus](https://learn.sparkfun.com/tutorials/rp2040-thing-plus-hookup-guide/hardware-overview) works well on SPI1.
 For SDIO, the data lines are consecutive, but in the reverse order!
 I think that it could be made to work, but you might have to do some bit twiddling.
 A downside to this board is that it's difficult to access the signal lines if you want to look at them with, say, a logic analyzer or an oscilloscope.
 <!--
   * For SparkFun RP2040 Thing Plus: